PaloAltoNetworks/ReferenceArchitectures/README.md

  These templates support the various Design Models and Options described in the **[Reference Architecture Guide for Microsoft Azure](https://www.paloaltonetworks.com/resources/guides/azure-architecture-guide)**.

- The proper use of each template is described in the January 2020 (current) deployment guides:
+ The proper use of each template is described in the August 2020 (current) deployment guides:
   - **[Deployment Guide For Microsoft Azure - Transit VNet Design Model](https://www.paloaltonetworks.com/resources/guides/azure-transit-vnet-deployment-guide)**
    - **[Deployment Guide For Microsoft Azure - Transit VNet Design Model (Common Firewall Option)](https://www.paloaltonetworks.com/resources/guides/azure-transit-vnet-deployment-guide-common-firewall-option)**

- The proper use of each template is described in the February 2019 deployment guides:
- - **Deployment Guide For Microsoft Azure - Transit VNet Design Model**
- - **Deployment Guide For Microsoft Azure - Single VNet Design Model (Common Firewall Option)**
- - **Deployment Guide For Microsoft Azure - Single VNet Design Model (Dedicated Inbound Option)**

- These templates are also used for the August 2018 deployment guides:
- - **Deployment Guide For Microsoft Azure - Scaled Design Model**
- - **Deployment Guide For Microsoft Azure - Shared Design Model**

  ### Azure-1FW-3-interfaces-existing-environment-BS
  A firewall with (1) management interface and (2) dataplane interfaces is deployed.